rohit-vr/rohit-vr/README.md

-##Hi👋,I'm Rohit.V.R, a third year student at Shiv Nadar University, Chennai.
-I am majoring in CSE- Internet of Things
+<b>Hi👋,I'm Rohit.V.R, a third year student at Shiv Nadar University, Chennai.
+I am majoring in CSE- Internet of Things</b>

 You can reach me on LinkedIn:
 <a href="www.linkedin.com/in/rohit-v-r">